MesserLab/GeneDriveForRodentControl/README.md

 ## Requirements
 Running the population model requires the SLiM evolutionary simulation framework. https://messerlab.org/slim/

-Loading the models in a jupyter notebook has a number of requirements:
+Runnining the gaussian process models in a jupyter notebook has a number of requirements:
-- Python 3.6 or 3.7 (3.8 is not verified to work): https://www.python.org/downloads/.
+- Python 3.6 or above: https://www.python.org/downloads/.
+Note: It looks PyTorch might require the 64 bit Python version of python.
+To install this, you may have to poke around the Python downloads section.
+For python 3.8.3, navigate to the bottom of this page: https://www.python.org/downloads/release/python-383/
-- The following python packages:
+- The following python packages, which could be installed via pip or Conda.
+Pip commands are as follows:
-  - Jupyter notebook: install via running ``pip install jupyterlab`` in a terminal or command prompt window or by other means.
-  - Numpy: install via ``pip install numpy`` or by other means.
-  - Pandas: install via ``pip install pandas`` or by other means.
-  - Matplotlib: install via ``pip install matplotlib`` or by other means.
   - PyTorch: install varies from machine to machine, see https://pytorch.org/get-started/locally/ to configure the required command for your machine.
 If you want to accelerate the code with your GPU for potentially much faster runtimes, install NVidia's CUDA toolkit first: https://developer.nvidia.com/cuda-downloads.
+  - Jupyter notebook: install via running ``pip install jupyterlab`` in a terminal or command prompt window or by other means.
   - GPyTorch: install via ``pip install gpytorch``.
 Install only after installing torch.
   - SALib: install via ``pip install SALib`` or by other means.

-Saving animated 3-at-a-time heatmap plots also requires ffmpeg.
-Generating the plots and viewing them within the notebook does not require this. https://ffmpeg.org/download.html
+Installing these packages will automatically install other required packages, such as numpy, pandas, and matplotlib.

+The notebook can display animated 3-at-a-time heatmap plots using a javascript widget.
+This might not work in all browsers, in which case the plots can be generated as a movie file.
+This requires ffmpeg: https://ffmpeg.org/download.html.

 ___
 ## Running the notebook